2025

 You can overcome bias through training.
 However, traditional unconscious bias training focuses too much on knowledge rather than skills.
 It also doesn’t provide enough practical examples of how to apply these concepts in real-life situations.

-To address this issue, we recommend incorporating action-oriented strategies into your bias training.
+We recommend incorporating action-oriented strategies into your bias training to address this issue.
 We suggest including:

 Diversity and inclusion professionals require training to help companies develop strategies to create inclusive environments.
 You should also train leaders to understand how to work with diverse teams or groups.
 The training should focus on developing empathy and understanding for others from different backgrounds.

-Employees who feel engaged at work tend to become happier, healthier, and more productive.
+Employees engaged at work tend to become happier, healthier, and more productive.
 They also perform better at their jobs.
-Engaged employees are less likely to leave their job because they like what they do and where they work.
+Engaged employees are less likely to leave their jobs because they like what they do and where they work.

 The best way to increase employee engagement is to attract diverse talent and offer opportunities for employees to learn more about different cultures.
-The goal is to make sure all employees know about the different cultures in the company so they can interact with everyone as equals.
+The goal is to ensure all employees know about the different cultures in the company so they can interact with everyone as equals.

-For example, you could ask each department to host a Chinese New Year celebration to increase employee engagement.
+For example, ask each department to host a Chinese New Year celebration to increase employee engagement.
 You could also organize a multicultural team-building event.
-To increase employee engagement, employers must first identify which cultures are underrepresented in the company.
-Then they should take steps to diverse employees so that those from different cultures feel welcome and included.
+Employers must identify which cultures are underrepresented in the company to increase employee engagement.
+Then, they should take steps to diverse employees so those from different cultures feel welcome and included.

 If you want to create a workplace where everyone feels included, you need to make sure that you include diverse talent.
 It includes women, men, older workers, younger workers, disabled people, gay people, straight people, religious people, non-religious people, etc.